MatthewInch/UI24RBridge/README.md

 This is a beta project.
 It tested only in windows, a Behringer BCF2000 and a begringer X-Touch midi controller

-You can download the latest release: https://github.com/MatthewInch/UI24RBridge/releases/tag/0.5
+You can download the latest release for windows: https://github.com/MatthewInch/UI24RBridge/releases/download/0.5/UI24RBridge-Win0.5.zip

 Implemented the Mackie Control protocol (It can work with any daw controller that can use in MC mode) The earlier protocol has not been removed but the new functions only implemented in MC mode.